 Change the following paragraph in 8.3.1:

-In particular, the following MIH messages can use an MIHF Group ID .
+In particular, the following MIH messages can use an MIHF Group ID except for MIHF Broadcast ID.
 In the next list, when a message can be sent by a PoS and an MN, the only allowed multicast transmission is when the message is sent by the PoS:

 <Section 9>

 Change the following paragraphs as specified below (superseding Cmt #53, #55, #58) :

-9.5 Group manipulation for multicast MIH messages
+9.5 Group manipulation for group addressed messages

-A multicast MIH message is an MIH message sent to a group of recipients.
-A multicast recipient can be a mobile node (MN) or a point of service (PoS).
+A group addressed message is sent to a group of recipients.
+A recipient of a group addressed message can be a mobile node (MN) or a point of service (PoS).
 Each group is identified by an MIHF group ID.
 A group is dynamic in the sense that some of the group members may leave, while the new member may join.
 The group is managed through group manipulation commands.

-A series of group addressed commands may follow a group manipulation command that defines a target group of recipients.
-A group addressed commandis issued, for instance, to instruct the group that the members should handover to a PoA or that they should update their configuration parameters.
-A payload of a group addressed command can be protected (encrypted) using the SA derived from the MGK.
-The following two steps describe how group manipulation and command deliveries are performed:
+A series of group addressed messages may follow a group manipulation command that defines a target group of recipients.
+A group addressed message is sent, for instance, by a PoS to instruct the group that the members should handover to a PoA or that they should update their configuration parameters.
+A payload of a group addressed message can be protected (encrypted) using the SA derived from the MGK.
+The following describes group manipulation commands and group addressed messages.

-Step 1: A command center, which is an MIH PoS, issues a group manipulation command to instruct recipients to join or leave a group.
+Step 1: A group manipulation command is issued by a group manager to instruct recipients to join or leave a group.
 A group manipulation command may also be used to update a group key stored at a recipient.
-Group manipulation commands may be delivered to recipients through existing multicast channels.
-A group is associated with a multicast channel.
-The address used by this multicast channel can be provided by the group manipulation command itself.
-Note that a recipient who is listening to the multicast channel may not be in the group.
+Group manipulation commands are carried in an MIH_Net_Group_Manipulate request or indication message or an MIH_MN_Group_Manipulate response message.
+An MIH_Net_Group_Manipulate request or indication message is either unicast or multicast.
+An MIH_MN_Group_Manipulate response message is unicast.
+Those messages are digitally signed by the originating MIHF.
+A group is indentified by an MIHF Group ID and associated with a multicast transport.
+The address used by this multicast transport can be provided by the group manipulation command itself.
+Note that a recipient over the multicast transport may not be in the group.

-Step 2: A command center issues to a group of recipients a group addressed command (not a group manipulation command) to instruct the recipients in the group to take an action.
-The target group is designated by the MIHF Group ID field in the group addressed command.
-A group addressed command is delivered through the multicast channel associated with the MIHF Group ID.
-(Author’s Note: Adopt Cone of the following sentences) (Option 1) (Option 2) (Option 3) A group addressed command may alternatively take two types of payload: Encrypted and non-encrypted.
-If a payload is encrypted, it is encrypted with a key derived from the current group key.
-If a payload is not encrypted, it is integrity protected by a signature.
+Step 2: A group addressed message is sent to instruct the recipients to take an action.
+The MIHF Group ID of the target group is set to the Desitnation MIHF ID field in the group addressed message.
+A group addressed message is sent using a multicast transport associated with the MIHF Group ID.
+A group addressed message may alternatively take two types of payload: protected and non-protected.
+If a payload is protected, it uses AES CCM mode with a key derived from the current group key.
+Whether it is protected or not, the payload of a group addressed message sent by a PoS shall be authenticated by a digital signature of the PoS, and the payload of a group addressed message sent by an MN may be authenticated by a digital signature of the MN.

 Change the following paragraph in 9.5.1.1 as specified below: